RESOURCES FOR WRITERS

 One of the things that tripped me up when I first started out on my writing journey, was that I had no idea where to go to get help with my writing.
 I didn't know any writers, I didn't know anyone in the publishing industry.
 I was utterly clueless about the publishing process and even how to write my stories in an entertaining way.
 So one of the things I'm really big on now is sharing with others any knowledge I have that could be helpful to them.
 If you've been reading my page or following me on social media you might have noticed that I include links where I know people or organizations that are important to me that might be helpful to others.
 I hope to start putting some blog posts together that include writing craft information from my years of study.
 But I also wanted to put together a page of reference links that I use in my daily writing.

 If you write romance, or even if you don't this organization is one of the best in New Zealand for help in all areas of writing.
-Don't be shy, they are the most diverse and welcoming bunch of people I know, and they're all human and love to help other writers no matter what stage of the writing journey you are at.
+Don't be shy, they are there to help other writers no matter what stage of the writing journey you are at.

 I completed my Level 5 and then 6 through Northtec, it's done online so your studies can fit in around your lifestyle, the tutors are friendly and encouraging.
 The level 5 teaches you how to write in engaging ways and Level 6 goes deeper into the craft but also in the business of writing, they'll take you through the publishing process from A to Z. I've learned so much from them, I'm even going back to do my Level 7 in which I'll get to work on completing a full-length novel from start to finish with guidance from a mentor and assessor.